Self-Education Is the Basis of Better Health Outcomes, Physically, Mentally, and Financially

 We have all heard the phrase, “Hindsight is 20/20”.
 Yes, it can be, if we know to look and be retrospective and heed the lessons learned.
 However, too many of us don’t take the time to take advantage of hindsight and find ourselves caught over and over in the same tidal pool.

 When my husband was diagnosed in 2002 with MGUS, the driving force for me to use as a guide to be proactive in his health as his advocate was the illness and subsequent death of my 5-year-old brother David, who was very rarely spoken of in my family.
 I always wondered why it was sort of secretive.
 I remember finding his death certificate in a chest and wondered about him for years until as a teen I asked my mother about him and his illness.
-You see, I was only one year old when he died, I have no memory of him.
+You see, I was only 1-year-old when he died, I have no memory of him.
 What I know was told to me by my mother, many years after his death.
-He had leukemia, diagnosed when he was four.
+He had leukemia, diagnosed when he was 4.
 At that time, it was a death sentence.
 He was in “treatment” but it was all experimental at the time.
-I asked my mother what kind of Leukemia he had.
+I asked my mother what kind of leukemia he had.
 She wasn’t sure.
 She knew she had to give him over 50 pills a day.
 I asked what they were, but she didn’t know.
 I couldn’t believe how little she knew about his illness or what was being done to him.
 I always felt that when hearing her tell me about David that she was guarding herself somehow.
 He was eventually sent home to die.
 Hearing the bits and pieces always struck a weird chord with me.

 It was only as an adult accompanying my husband on his cancer journey with Myeloma that I began to understand the horrible cost to David and subsequently my parents and older siblings.
 I was always trying to investigate his illness from afar.
 So, now the seeds of questions that always remained with me and the illness and death of my husband has led me to where I am now.
 Those two experiences, especially the journey with my husband made me acutely aware on a daily basis of the urgent need for all patients to be educated in their illness, so they can openly and actively participate in their treatment not only of cancer but their overall health, mentally, physically and financially.